 When committing crimes, psychopaths carefully plan out every detail in advance and often have contingency plans in place.
 Unlike their sociopathic counterparts, psychopathic criminals are cool, calm, and meticulous.
 Their crimes, whether violent or non-violent, will be highly organized and generally offer few clues for authorities to pursue.
 Intelligent psychopaths make excellent white-collar criminals and "con artists" due to their calm and charismatic natures.

-Psychopathy is the most dangerous of all antisocial personality disorders because of the way psychopaths dissociate emotionally from their actions, regardless of how terible they may be.
+Psychopathy is the most dangerous of all antisocial personality disorders because of the way psychopaths dissociate emotionally from their actions, regardless of how terrible those actions may be.
 Many prolific and notorious serial killers, including the late Ted Bundy and John Wayne Gacy, and Dennis Rader ("Bind, Torture, Kill" or BTK) are unremorseful psychopaths.
 Psychopathic killers view their innocent victims as inhuman objects to be tormented and violated for their amusement.

-I offer shocking insights into the twisted minds of infamous serial predators such as David Berkowitz (Son of Sam) and Dennis Rader (BTK), who I corresponded with, in my new book Why We Love Serial Killers: The Curious Appeal of the World's Most Savage Murderers.
-To order it NOW click: http://www.amazon.com/dp/1629144320/ref=cm_sw_r_fa_dp_B-2Stb0D57SDB
+I offer shocking insights into the twisted minds of infamous serial predators such as David Berkowitz (Son of Sam) and Dennis Rader (BTK), who I interviewed and corresponded with, in my new book Why We Love Serial Killers: The Curious Appeal of the World's Most Savage Murderers.

 (1) Bouchard, T.J., Jr., Lykken, D.T., McGue, M., Segal, N.L. and Tellegen, A. 1990."Sources of human psychological differences: The Minnesota Study of Twins Reared Apart."
 Science 250 (4978), pp. 223–228.